 07542 926011 [email protected]

 Swords dating to the 18th century with blades of this size are often referred to under a general ill-defined umbrella as “Hunting Swords”, and the curved bladed versions “Hunting Hangers”.
 The term “Hunting” attached to these smaller proportioned swords, compared to the usual full length types, is something of a misnomer.
-These weapons were primarily intended for offence, or defence, to or against other people.
+These weapons were primarily intended for offence, or defence, with regard to people, not animals.
 Some made in the UK were most certainly intended for military use.
 In his portrait Vice-Admiral John Benbow, who died in 1702, wears armour in a naval scene and is holding a robust early hanger of later cutlass proportions, and clearly intended for use in close quarter melee when ships were boarded in naval warfare.

 The sword consists of a sturdy cross-guard with counter-facing flattened swollen terminals, one of which is stamped with the maker’s mark “I K”, and a downward facing shell guard with a moulded border.
 The grip is of natural stag horn, spirally bound with chain, with a ribbed ferrule at the base, and a ribbed domed cap on top with an integral button.
 The military style leather scabbard is stitched down one side and retains its chape and mouthpiece.